 Dungeons and Dragons (Online groups) – facilitated by ACCT staff and run over Zoom.
 For teenagers and young adults.
 Every Monday evening or Saturday afternoon.
 Book a place by contacting ACCT.

 Parent-Carer Meetings – ACCT runs fortnightly meetings, on Tuesday evenings, via Zoom, for peer support, information sharing and discussion of topics of interest and importance to parent-carers of autistic children and young people.
 Book a place by contacting ACCT.
+We also run workshops and training for parent-carers.

 We also offer additional family activities through the year, such as Autism-friendly swimming and family days out (both Covid-permitting) and pantomime trips, training and workshops for parent-carers, and our ACCTing Out young adults social group (not currently running due to Covid).
 Make sure you are signed up to our members’ email list so you will get to hear about these events and activities.
 You are welcome to access more than one service!